wispborne/starsector-mod-template/README.md

 ## Description

-This is a template for a Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Java and/or Kotlin as the programming language.
+This is a template for a generic Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Java and/or Kotlin as the programming language.

 Knowledge of Kotlin is _not_ required.